bob-606/5.easa.fi/README.md

 ## 53. Which constructive feature is shown in the figure?
 (See figure PFA-006)
-Which constructive feature is shown in the figure?
-(See figure PFA-006)
 - Differential aileron deflection
 - Directional stability by lift generation
 - Longitudinal stability by wing dihedral